-The U.S. Department of Housing and Urban Development (HUD) announced that the Commonwealth of Puerto Rico will receive \$166,312,000 in funding to support long-term recovery efforts following Severe Storm, Flooding and Landslides (DR-4649-PR), and Hurricane Fiona (DR-4671-PR) through the Puerto Rico Department of Housing (PRDOH).
+The U.S. Department of Housing and Urban Development (HUD) announced that the Commonwealth of Puerto Rico will receive \$166,312,000 in funding to support long-term recovery efforts following Severe Storm, Flooding and Landslides (DR-4649-PR), and\Hurricane Fiona (DR-4671-PR) through the Puerto Rico Department of Housing (PRDOH).
 Community Development Block Grant- Disaster Recovery (CDBG-DR) funding is designed to address unmet needs after all other assistance has been exhausted.
 These fund allocations, published in the Federal Register Vol. 88 No. 96 (May 18, 2023), included the municipalities of Añasco, Arecibo, Barranquitas, Cabo Rojo, Caguas, Canóvanas, Dorado, Guayama, Hormigueros Humacao, Juana Diaz, Lajas, Las Piedras, Naranjito, Orocovis, Ponce, Salinas, San Lorenzo, Santa Isabel, Toa Baja, Vega Baja, Yabucoa, and Yauco.

 On July 6, 2023, PRDOH submitted a consultation to HUD regarding possibly expanding the Most Impacted and Distressed (MID) Area in Puerto Rico.
 On July 12, 2023, HUD responded via e-mail to PRDOH to proceed with the request to add other municipalities in the MID Area with a data-driven analysis that illustrates the basis for designating additional areas as MID.
 On October 9, 2023, PRDOH requested an expansion of the HUD-identified MID Area with data-driven analysis based on the best available information to address needs in all the seventy-eight (78) municipalities.
 On December 1, 2023, HUD responded via e-mail with the approval of the expansion to the MID Area for the DR-4649-PR and DR-4671-PR.
-This expansion added twenty-five (25) municipalities to the MID Area identified in the 88 FR 32046, increasing the total MID Area to forty-eight (48) municipalities.
-The added municipalities are Adjuntas, Aguada, Aguadilla, Aibonito, Barceloneta, Bayamón, Carolina, Cataño, Cidra, Coamo, Comerío, Guayanilla, Isabela, Jayuya, Juncos, Mayagüez, Moca, Patillas, Peñuelas, Rincón, San Germán, San Juan, Toa Alta, Utuado, and Vega Alta.1 that apply to the annual CDBG program to enhance flexibility and allow a quicker recovery.
-This allocation was made available through Continuing Appropriations Act, 2023 (Pub.
-L. 117-180, Division A) approved September 30, 2022, and Appropriations Act, 2023 (Pub.
-L. 117-328, Division L, Title II) approved December 29, 2022.
+This expansion added twenty-five (25) municipalities to the MID Area identified in the 88 FR 32046, increasing the total MID Area to forty-eight (48) municipalities. added municipalities are Adjuntas, Aguada, Aguadilla, Aibonito, The Barceloneta, Bayamón, Carolina, Cataño, Cidra, Coamo, Comerío, Guayanilla, Isabela, Jayuya, Juncos, Mayagüez, Moca, Patillas, Peñuelas, Rincón, San Germán, San Juan, Toa Alta, Utuado, and Vega Alta.

-To meet disaster recovery needs, the statutes making CDBG-DR funds available have imposed additional requirements and authorized HUD to modify the rules
+To meet disaster recovery needs, the statutes making CDBG-DR funds available have imposed additional requirements and authorized HUD to modify the rules that apply to the annual CDBG program to enhance flexibility and allow a quicker recovery.
+This allocation was made available through Continuing Appropriations

-1 See Appendix B included with this Action Plan.
+&lt;sup>1 See Appendix B included with this Action Plan.